How hard would it be for one of your clients or customers to replace you with an alternative provider?

 I was thinking about this yesterday when a salesman came to my home.
 He asked if he could quote me a price to look after the trees and hedges, which surround all 4 sides of our house.
 I said that I wasn’t interested.
 He then said that if I told him what my current guys charge, he’d beat their price.
 I explained that I still wasn’t interested.
 I thanked him for his time and he left.

-Apply that scenario to your business.
-Imagine being so valuable to your clients or customers that they send competitors away — uninterested in hearing about their lower price.
+Just think about that for a second.
+Imagine being so valuable to your clients or customers that they send competitors away, uninterested in hearing about their lower price.

 If the salesman had been a little wiser, he’d have asked me what made my current provider irreplaceable.
 If he’d asked, here’s what I’d have told him.